-We start from the structures by generations of the immigrations of the last five years of the Migrations Statistics and obtain the average structure.
+We start from the structures by generations of the immigrations of the last two years of the Migration and Changes of Residence Statistics and obtain the average structure.
 A transformation is applied to this structure to obviate the extreme variability presented by the data at the most advanced ages.
 The proportion of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group.